affiliation and Degree Partnership

 Degree Partnership Overview

-> Now you can earn a J.D. degree plus a master's degree at WMU-Cooley Law School and Western Michigan University, or one of our other partnership schools.
+Now you can earn a J.D. degree plus a master's degree at WMU-Cooley Law School and Western Michigan University.

 - Apply to a J.D. program and a partnership school of choice

 - Completion of minimum number of credits in initial program before starting second one